Holden Block: History

 Reconstruction was rapid in the aftermath of the Great Chicago Fire of October 1871; within six weeks of the fire, 318 buildings were built in the burnt area.
 Built in haste at the expense of style, these initial buildings were sparsely ornamented.
 More stylized buildings came in spring 1872, designed predominantly with Italianate architecture.
 Although the Near West Side had been largely spared from the fire, it was extensively developed during this time.
 Multi-story masonry buildings, known as "commercial blocks", were very popular during this time as they provided flexibility in use.
 Their dominance was short-lived, however, as skyscrapers began to replace them about 20 years after their construction, and most blocks were demolished during the 20th century to make way for new development.

 The Holden Block in particular was built in 1872 by Charles C. P. Holden, a prominent politician, to a design by Stephen Vaughan Shipman.
 A speculator, Holden sold the property to George C. Clark in 1873.
 Throughout the 1870s and 1880s, the building housed dry goods and furniture stores, housing the latter into the 1920s.
 It was significantly damaged by a gas explosion and fire in 1894 but rebuilt while preserving the original facade.
 In 1928, 1027 West Madison Street housed the Lincoln Auction and Storage Company, but the other addresses were vacant.

-The neighborhood became depressed in the early 20th century and after World War II was known as "skid row", hosting many hotels serving the disestablished.
-The building itself served as a tavern in 1953, and was vacant by the time of a fire in 1954.
+The building served as a tavern in 1953, and was vacant by the time of a fire in 1954.
 Although many surrounding buildings were demolished starting in the 1970s to make way for redevelopment, the Holden Block survived and was designated a Chicago landmark in 2011.
 In its designation, it was deemed the best surviving commercial block in the Near West Side.

 The advertising agency Schafer Condon Carter (SCC) purchased the building from a foreclosure in 2010 to make it its headquarters.
 SCC restored the property, obtaining a tax incentive from the Chicago City Council for the restoration at the time of the landmark declaration.
 SCC's restoration, completed in 2012, was positively received and regarded as "turning back the clock" on the structure that had been "in sorry shape".
 In 2017, the building was tied for the tenth-oldest landmarked building in Chicago.